 |lat||long||city||population 2016||change to 2010||population 2016 for tooltip|

 Why should you upload longitudes and latitudes when Datawrapper can just transform our city names into points on the map?
 Because the names of cities (or any other places) might exist more than once or might be written differently in different languages.
 For example, there are multiple Vancouver's around the globe.
-If you give a geocoder (like Google Maps or Datawrapper) "Vancouver" as an address, it will assume that you mean the biggest Vancouver, in Canada.
+If you give a geocoder (like Google Maps or Datawrapper) "Vancouver" as an address, it will assume that you mean the biggest Vancouver, which happens to be in Canada.
 But the "Vancouver" in our table actually refers to the Vancouver in Washington state.
 When using city names as addresses, Datawrapper will map Vancouver in Canada.
 When using longitudes and latitudes, our Vancouver appears (correctly) in Washington.
-With longitudes and latitudes, you can be sure that Datawrapper maps every point exactly where it's supposed to be.
+With longitudes and latitudes, you can be sure that Datawrapper maps the exact points you want to appear on your map.

 Importing the data